Florida Police Chief Told Cops To Arrest Random Black People To Boost Stats, ‘Miami Herald’ Reports

 The report says that Atesiano instructed some of his officers to frame random black people who happen to be on the street and frame them if they have any sort of police record.

-The internal probe includes former police officer Anthony De La Torre’s account of the police practices in the Miami-Dade village.
+The internal probe includes former police officer Anthony De La Torre account of the police practices in the Miami-Dade village.

 “If they have burglaries that are open cases that are not solved yet, if you see anybody black walking through our streets and they have somewhat of a record, arrest them so we can pin them for all the burglaries.
 They were basically doing this to have a 100% clearance rate for the city.”